 - Do you need to brand your login page?

 - Do you need to localize your login page?

 - How can you customize emails so that they're not just branded, but vary based on user preference?

 - How will users know that they're still on your domain when they see your login page?

 - What do you need to do to provide additional browser security (e.g., implement Extended Validation)?

 - Where do you want to direct users in the event of errors?

 Auth0 provides tremendous flexibility when it comes to customizing and configuring Auth0 pages such as Universal Login and Password Reset.
 So you can pretty much set up whatever UX look and feel you require.
 For many, the out-of-the-box experience - with perhaps a little alteration - is all that's required.
 However, for others the value of their brand and brand awareness requires more extensive customization.
 This flexibility extends to not only Auth0 pages, but via extensibility can also be applied to the email templates.
 Auth0 Custom Domain functionality further enhances consumer awareness by providing users with the confidence and peace of mind when it comes to safety and security.

 While Auth0 provides for default information when it comes to error situations, out-of-the-box information can be somewhat cryptic as the context that can only be provided by you is missing.
 Auth0 error page customization guidance can however help mitigate that by allowing you to provide information of a more context-specific nature via your own support organization.

-To provide users with helpful resources if they experience problems you should also configure a friendly name and a suitable logo, as well as the support email and support URL for your organization.
-See Dashboard Tenant Settings for further details.
+To provide helpful resources for users who experience problems, you should also configure a friendly name and a logo, as well as provide the support email address and URL for your organization.
+To learn how, see Dashboard Tenant Settings.

 Universal login and login pages